collectiveacuity/jsonModel/README.rst

 Ingest Kwargs
 -------------
 This module also supports the ingestion of keyword arguments.
 The process of ingestion recursively walks the valid model searching for key-value pairs which match the keyword arguments of the input.
-For each match it finds, it constructs a dictionary using the following rules (in order):
+For each match it finds, it constructs a key-value pair in the dictionary using the following rules (in order):

 1. Value in kwargs if field passes all its component validation tests
 2. Default value declared for the key in the model